 Greater Yellowstone Raptor Experience

-The Greater Yellowstone Raptor Experience is a live raptor education program of the Draper Natural History Museum at the Buffalo Bill Center of the West, where we embrace the Spirit of the American West.
+The Greater Yellowstone Raptor Experience is the live raptor education program of the Draper Natural History Museum at the Buffalo Bill Center of the West.
 What better way to celebrate the wildness of this wonderful area than by sharing some of its most spectacular wild animals with our guests.
-Visitors to the Center can get an up-close-and-personal view of some of Wyoming’s most recognized predators—the birds of prey!
+Visitors to the Center get an up-close-and-personal view of some of Wyoming’s most recognized predators—the birds of prey!

-The birds of the Draper Museum’s Greater Yellowstone Raptor Experience are also available for outreach programs.
-Please e-mail Melissa Hill or call her at 307.578.4111 for more information or to schedule a program.
+The birds of the Raptor Experience are also available for outreach programs.
+Please e-mail Melissa Hill or call her at 307-578-4111 for more information or to schedule a program.

-- Meet at least one of our birds in the Center, daily at 1 p.m.
+- Meet our birds in the Center’s main lobby, daily at 1 p.m.
 This informal program features at least one of our avian ambassadors and their handlers.
 Take this opportunity to see the birds, ask questions, and learn more about raptors.

 This program is funded in part by the Nancy-Carroll Draper Foundation, the W.H.
 Donner Foundation, and the Donner Canadian Foundation—the latter in partnership with the University of Wyoming’s Berry Biodiversity Conservation Center.